Cajun Red Beans and Rice

 Add the garlic and smoked ham and cook another minute, stirring, until fragrant.

-Simmer for 90 minutes, or until the beans are tender and slightly creamy.
+Simmer for 90 minutes, stirring occasionally, or until the beans are tender and slightly creamy.
 It could take longer.
 Just keep testing to your desired doneness.

 Stir in the vinegar and mash up the beans a bit with a spoon.